Tornado outbreak sequence of May 2003: May 6

 Temperatures along a front in Oklahoma had risen to near 80 F by 15:00 UTC (10:00 a.m.
-CDT), producing a highly unstable atmosphere marked by CAPE values ranging between 3000–4000 J/kg and lapse rates of around 8.5 °C/km.
+CDT), producing a highly unstable atmosphere marked by CAPE values ranging between 3000 and 4000 J/kg and lapse rates of around 8.5 °C/km.
 A broad area of rising air and an unstable atmosphere was also present to the north over eastern Kansas and western Missouri.
 By 20:00 UTC (3:00 p.m.
 CDT), a supercell was approaching Jefferson City and Columbia in Missouri while cumulus clouds showed signs of further development along a dry line to the south between Tulsa, Oklahoma, and Abilene, Texas.
 Atmospheric conditions were becoming progressively supportive of severe weather as a low-pressure area strengthened along the Kansas–Oklahoma border; a line of severe thunderstorms soon developed along a warm front over Missouri appended to the low-pressure system as a new line of storms arose to the south over northeastern Oklahoma.
 The thunderstorms over Missouri evolved into a strong cluster of supercells by 22:40 UTC (5:40 p.m.
 CDT) and were moving east-southeast into an area centered over southern Illinois with CAPE values near 2500 J/kg and dew points near 70 F. These storms persisted into western Kentucky after nightfall, advancing on the leading edge of a localized pool of high air pressure and cold air.
-There were 24 tornadoes in Missouri, 9 in Illinois, and 9 in Kentucky between 21–05 UTC (4 p.m.–12:00 a.m.
+There were 24 tornadoes in Missouri, 9 in Illinois, and 9 in Kentucky between 21 and 05 UTC (4 p.m.–12:00 a.m.
 CDT), including an F3 tornado that struck Jackson, Missouri, and an F4 tornado that took a path 33 mi path through southern Illinois.
 A new area of accelerated winds in the upper levels of the troposphere—known as a jet streak—triggered the formation of storms east of the Dallas–Fort Worth metropolitan area and along the cold front over eastern Oklahoma by around 04:00 UTC (11:00 p.m.
 CDT).
 An F2 tornado touched down in Wood County, in northeastern Texas at 04:45 UTC (11:45 p.m.
 CDT) and took a 54.4 mi mile path through four counties.